DotRYOT/MediaHoard/readme.md

 winget install "FFmpeg (Essentials Build)"
 ```

-* Uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) for the downloader [direct download](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe).
-Place the exe in the root of the directory.
+* Uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) for the downloader, it is installed on startup!

 Go to the index.php page on your server.

 ## Roadmap